Kathy has been an online writer for over eight years. Her articles focus on everything from childcare to home gardening.

-- A pot that is at least 6 inches deep
+- Any pot that is at least six inches deep

 - A bunch of green onions

 When purchasing green onions to plant, you want to make sure they still have their roots intact.
 The longer the root, the better it will grow.
-Start by cutting about 1 - 2 inches off the bottom of each green onion.
-That one inch of white with roots is what you will plant; you know the part you would just throw away anyway.
+Start by cutting about 1–2 inches off the bottom of each onion.
+That one inch of white with roots is what you will plant.
+You know, the part you would just throw away anyway.
 You are free to use the green part of the onion for whatever you wish.
 It’s the roots we need to grow onions.

 Take your pot and fill it with quality potting soil.
 Leave a couple of inches at the top, no need to waste that soil.
 Even the soil out in the pot and you are ready to plant.

 Honestly, I think you could just shove the green onion root in the pot and you’d get results.
 They are hardy little suckers.
 Instead, here is how I grow green onions from scraps.

 - Use your finger in the pot to make a hole in the dirt.
 Make it as deep as the onion root.

 - Place the onion root, root side down, into the pot.
 You’ll need to leave ¼–½ of an inch of the onion showing above the dirt.